amrit03b/CCBaazar/README.md

 ## Smart Contract

 The smart contract for this project is written in Solidity and deployed on the Avalanche Fuji Testnet.
+Contract Address = 0xd270ad6eE43BaE57e2E8936a665d570ED691fb53
 It includes the following functionality:

 - Register an organization
 - Assign carbon credits to an organization